jeffdapaz/VisualChatGPTStudio/README.md

 You can disable the Copilot Functionality through the options if you desire.

+> Note: This feature relies on internal Visual Studio editor APIs that can change without notice.
+Due to recent changes in newer Visual Studio 2026 updates, the inline Copilot suggestions are currently available on Visual Studio 2022, but are automatically disabled on Visual Studio 2026 until a compatible implementation is found.

 <a id="2"></a>
 ## Features on code editor 👩‍💻